noefp/easy_gdb/README.md

 #### load local-lib in Perl5lib
     apt-get install vim
     vim ~/.bashrc

-(add the line below at the end of the file.
-Remember to change your user name)
+Add the line below at the end of the file.
+Remember to change your user name.

     export PERL5LIB=/home/your_username/local-lib/lib/perl5:$PERL5LIB
     source ~/.bashrc